 Assessing your Food Forest Site

-It’s most important to choose plants that are well adapted to your particular climate.
-While you may want to plant subtropicals (or even tropicals in NZ), if your section is subject to intermittent frosts you are wasting your time and money.
+It’s most important to choose plants that will grow well in your climate.
+While you may want to plant subtropicals (or even tropicals in NZ), if your food forest site is subject to intermittent frosts you are wasting your time and money even trying this.

-A food forest, once established, creates some protection and niches for frost tender species, but in the early stages this will not be the case.
+A food forest, once established, will create some frost and wind protection for frost tender species, but in the early stages you will need to be careful.

 There will be sunnier places at the forest edge, shadier places behind large evergreen trees, and intermittent winter sun/summer shade under deciduous fruit trees.